 Having a memory foam seat cushion doesn’t mean you can sit all day long.
 Be sure to get up and take breaks every 30 minutes of sitting.

-If you work in the kitchen a lot, a comfort floor mat will provide soothing to aching feet.
-When choosing a mat for the kitchen, get the the ones that are designed for kitchen use.
+If you work in the kitchen a lot, a comfortable floor mat will provide soothing to aching feet.
+When choosing a mat for the kitchen, get the ones that are designed for kitchen use.
 These floor mats have beveled edges and non-slip underside.
 They are more secure and safer than area rugs or mats that roll up.

 Relief #5: Apply heating pad on the back

 Heat therapy opens blood vessels, increasing blood flow and bringing fresh supplies of oxygen and nutrients.
 This helps reduce joint pain and eases soreness in muscles, tendons, and ligaments.
 The warmth from a heat pack can also increase your range of motion while decreasing muscle spasms.

 Overall, heat therapy is a good way to find temporary pain relief during pregnancy.

 Using a heat pack on your back does not raise your core body temperature and is non-invasive.
 AKA doesn’t cause harm to your growing baby.